I deleted 283 pictures from Instagram last week and I don’t feel bad about it at all.

 - I spent 20 minutes every night stalking hashtags relevant to my blog and interests then liking and commenting on the pictures that came up.

 - I created (and registered) two hashtags to use with my pictures.
 We used #TheLaMarLife for any photos about us, our dogs, and our adventures.
-We used #FarBeyondLove for pictures related to blogging, business, or blog categories.
-Others were encouraged to use #FarBeyondLove for possible features on my account.

 - I encouraged my followers on other social media accounts to follow me on Instagram.